Hellmakima/notes/docker.md

 # EXPOSE: Exposes a port from the container to the host machine.
 # This allows the container to listen on port 8080.
 EXPOSE 8080
+# you'll need to run `docker run -p 8080:8080 <image_name>` to access the app

 # ENV: Sets environment variables for the container.
 # Here we define the APP_ENV variable to specify the environment as 'production'.
 ENV APP_ENV=production
+# use .env for sensitive data like secrets, api keys, etc. Do not use ENV for this
 ```

 **Layer Caching in Docker** (each command in a Dockerfile creates a layer)